 Olympic College is committed to social justice so our campus, our community, and our world is a place of equity and inclusion for everyone.
-The pages of this guide are intended for the Olympic College campus community, especially our students.
+The pages of this guide are intended for the entire Olympic College campus community, with a special focus on our students.
 Here you will find support resources as well as research and educational resources focused on a few introductory topics and on groups of people who have far too often encountered exclusion rather than inclusion.

 Please email regarding any concerns, questions, or suggestions.

 In an increasingly polarized world, we must ensure that our learning and working environments are safe, welcoming, and conducive to the success of our diverse community.
 In addition to enhancing our prevention and response to illegal discrimination and harassment, we must address bias, bullying and incivility that undermines student and employee engagement and productivity.
 We have a shared responsibility to maintain a climate characterized by inclusion and respect, in which all members of the campus community feel valued and empowered to contribute the best of themselves.

 We are the beneficiaries of the courageous work of many colleagues, past and present, who have helped to sow the seeds of diversity, equity and inclusion at Olympic College.
 By strengthening the alignment of our people, policies and processes, and by leveraging our shared values, we will advance and reap the benefits of their efforts and ensure the viability of the College long into the future.